sanglyb/getADHashes/README.md

 In essence, this program provides an implementation and automation of the steps required to obtain these hashes:

+## Get AD paswword hashes manually:

 The method involves extracting password hashes of active users from the domain controller's NTDS with the help of [DSInternals](https://github.com/MichaelGrafnetter/DSInternals) module.

-## Instructions for those who either don't want to or aren't allowed to use my app:

 ### 1. Execute these commands on the domain controller in PowerShell.
 Ensure that DSInternals is placed in the desired directory:
 ```powershell